Ragdoll Productions: History

 At MIPTV 2005, Ragdoll announced a new series titled Blurrfect and that CITV had acquired broadcasting rights for an autumn 2005 delivery.
 By September 2005, the series was renamed Blips, and soon premiered on 29 September 2005 as part of the CITV's autumn schedule.
 On 13 October, Ragdoll unrevealed two new series that were pre-sold to the BBC: In the Night Garden... and Tronji, for a 2007 delivery.
-In October 2005, Ragdoll subsidiary The Ragdoll Foundation announced that Five's Milkshake! block had commissioned a series of six short films titled What Makes Me Happy?, which would air daily from 19 December.
+In October 2005, Ragdoll subsidiary The Ragdoll Foundation announced that Five's Milkshake! block had commissioned a series of six short films titled What Makes Me Happy?, which would air daily from 19 December 2005.

 In September 2006, Ragdoll formed a collaborative venture with BBC Worldwide called Ragdoll Worldwide, to sell and license the company's programmes outside of the UK and North America.
-In the Night Garden... and Tronji would be the first two programmes created as part of the venture, while existing programmes were handled by BBC Worldwide, which managed the international broadcast sales and the UK and international licensing of all Ragdoll properties (including Blips, Boohbah, Brum, Tots TV, Rosie and Jim, and Open a Door), with Ragdoll retaining all British broadcast rights.
-A new subsidiary, Ragdoll USA Inc., part of the new joint venture, would manage Ragdoll's distribution in North America.
+In the Night Garden... and Tronji would be the first two programmes created as part of the venture, while existing programmes were handled by BBC Worldwide, which managed the international broadcast sales and the UK and international licensing of all Ragdoll properties (including Blips, Boohbah, Brum, Tots TV, Rosie & Jim, and Open a Door), with Ragdoll retaining all British broadcast rights.
+A new subsidiary, Ragdoll U.S.A.
+Inc., part of the new joint venture, would manage Ragdoll's distribution in North America.

 In January 2013, Ragdoll opted to end their agreement with BBC Worldwide and put up Ragdoll Worldwide for sale.
-On 16 September 2013, Canadian studio DHX Media (currently named WildBrain) purchased the venture from both companies for £17.4 million (or USD$24 million) The deal included the rights to most of Ragdoll's programming produced from 1990 to 2012.
-The company also changed to its current name of Ragdoll Productions (UK) Limited, with "Productions" added back to the name after 13 years.
+On 16 September 2013, Canadian studio DHX Media (currently named WildBrain) purchased the venture from both companies for £17.4 million (or US$24 million) The deal included the rights to most of Ragdoll's programming produced from 1990 to 2012.
+The company also changed to its current name of Ragdoll Productions (U.K.) Limited, with "Productions" added back to the name after 13 years.

 In 2015, Ragdoll produced the live-action/stop-motion series Twirlywoos with DHX, making it the first and only co-production between the companies.

 In 2018, the company co-produced a short film with Disney UK for the Hope Works initiative, titled What Shall We Do With The Angry Monster?.

-In 2021, Ragdoll formed a deal with British distribution company Cake Entertainment for them to distribute their new series, B.O.T. and the Beasties, for CBeebies.
-On 29 March 2021, the company was relocated to Shenington, with Anne Wood resigning as a person with significant control of the company on 10 December, and leaving her son Christopher Wood to take over as director.
+In 2021, Ragdoll formed a deal with British distribution company Cake Entertainment for them to distribute their new series, B.O.T. & the Beasties, for CBeebies.
+On 29 March 2021, the company was relocated to Shenington, with Anne Wood resigning as a person with significant control of the company on 10 December 2021, and leaving her son Christopher Wood to take over as director.